BCDevOps/backup-container/README.md

 Following are the instructions for running the backups and a restore.

+## Storage
+*Before we get too far into the the details, we're going to take a moment to discuss the most important part of the whole process - **The Storage**.*  The backup container uses two volumes, one for storing the backups and the other for restore/verification testing.
+The deployment template separates them intentionally.

+The following sections on storage discuss the recommendations and limitations of the storage classes created specifically for the BC Government's [PathFinder](https://console.pathfinder.gov.bc.ca:8443/) environment.

+### Backup Storage Volume
+The recommended storage class for the backup volume is `nfs-storage`.
+This class of storage **cannot** be auto-provisioned through the use of a deployment template.
+The `PersistentVolumeClaim` declared in the supplied deployment template for the *backup volume* will purposely fail to properly provision and wire an `nfs-storage` volume if published before you manually provision your `nfs-storage` claim.

+When using `nfs-storage` you will need to provision your claims **before** you publish your deployment configuration, through either the [service catalog](https://github.com/BCDevOps/provision-nfs-apb#provision-via-gui-catalog) using the [BC Gov NFS Storage](https://github.com/BCDevOps/provision-nfs-apb/blob/master/docs/usage-gui.md) wizard, or by using the [svcat cli](https://github.com/BCDevOps/provision-nfs-apb#provision-via-svcat-cli).

+You'll note the name of the resulting storage claim has a random component to it (example, `bk-devex-von-bc-tob-test-xjrmkhsnshay`).
+This name needs to be injected into the template and override the default value of the `BACKUP_VOLUME_NAME` parameter in order for the storage to be correctly mounted to the `/backups/` directory of the container.
+This is the reasoning behind provisioning the storage **before** publishing the deployment configuration.

+`nfs-storage` is external to the OpenShift cluster and is covered by additional backup policies.
+Best of all it has the added benefit of persisting even if the entire project is deleted, allowing it to be later mounted to another project in a disaster recovery type scenario.

+`nfs-storage` **cannot** be used for restore/verification.
+The permissions on the underlying volume do not allow the PostgreSql server to host it's configuration and data files on a directory backed by this class of storage.

+Ensure you review and plan your storage requirements before provisioning.

+More information on provisioning `nfs-storage` here; [provision-nfs-apb](https://github.com/BCDevOps/provision-nfs-apb)

+### Restore/Verification Storage Volume
+The recommended (and default) storage class for the restore/verification volume is `gluster-block`.
+The supplied deployment template will auto-provision this volume for you with it is published.

+This volume should be large enough to host your largest database.
+Set the size by updating/overriding the `VERIFICATION_VOLUME_SIZE` value within the template.

+### Storage Performance
+`gluster-block` is recommended over `gluster-file-db` for the restore/verification volume due to performance.

+Restore/Verification timing for a 7GB database:
+- `gluster-block`: ~10 minutes
+- `gluster-file-db`: ~1 hour

 ## Deployment / Configuration
 Together, the scripts and templates provided in the [openshift](./openshift) directory will automatically deploy the `backup` app as described below.
 The [backup-deploy.overrides.sh](./openshift/backup-deploy.overrides.sh) script generates the deployment configuration necessary for the [backup.conf](config/backup.conf) file to be mounted as a ConfigMap by the `backup` container.